 2006 also saw Sheen return to the West End to portray David Frost in the play Frost/Nixon opposite Frank Langella.
 The pair followed that with a six month run on Broadway.
 In 2007, he was seen in Music Within with Ron Livingston.
 In 2008, he was seen reprising his stage role of David Frost in the Ron Howard adaptation of Frost/Nixon with Langella, Sam Rockwell, Kevin Bacon and Oliver Platt.
 In 2009, he returned to to the role of Lucian in Underworld: Rise of the Lycans as well as being seen in The Damned United with Colm Meaney and Jim Broadbent and My Last Five Girlfriends.
 For millions of Twilight fans, 2009 also saw Michael Sheen portraying the role of Aro in The Twilight Saga: New Moon.

 As time progresses, we'll have more info about Michael Sheen here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.